AgarwalAarush/AgarwalAarush/README.md

 ### Hey there, I'm Aarush 👋

 I'm a student at **Carnegie Mellon University's School of Computer Science**, pursuing a B.S. in Artificial Intelligence & Computer Science.
 I'm passionate about building intelligent, high-performance systems that operate at scale.
-My core interests lie in Deep Learning and Agentic AI, and their applications in full-stack apps.
+My core interests lie in **Deep Learning** and **Agentic AI**, and their applications in full-stack apps.

 [Personal Website](https://aarushagarwal.dev)